junaid-ash4275/pdf-merger/README.md

-# PDF Merger Web App
+# MergeMate (MM) Web App

-A modern, minimalistic PDF merger application built with React.
-Features a beautiful orange-themed UI with glowing effects and smooth animations.
+MergeMate (MM) is a modern, minimalistic PDF toolkit built with React.
+It features a beautiful orange-themed UI with glowing effects and smooth animations.

 ## ✨ Features

-- **Drag & Drop Support**: Simply drag and drop your PDF files onto the upload area
+- **Drag & Drop Support**: Simply drag and drop your PDF files onto the MergeMate upload area
 - **File Selection**: Click to browse and select PDF files from your computer
-- **Reorder PDFs**: Drag to reorder files before merging
+- **Reorder PDFs**: Drag to reorder files before merging with MergeMate
 - **Beautiful UI**: Modern design with orange gradient theme and glowing effects
 - **Responsive**: Works perfectly on desktop and mobile devices
-- **Instant Download**: Download your merged PDF with one click
+- **Instant Download**: Download your processed PDFs with one click
 - **Visual Feedback**: Smooth animations and notifications for all actions

 ## 🚀 Getting Started